 Natalie has also worked as a part of the Marine Biodiversity Observation Network (MBON) project which aims to assess the diversity of marine organisms at various marine sanctuaries through metabarcoding environmental DNA (eDNA).
 Environmental DNA is the DNA left behind by organisms in the water through shedding of cells, scales, mucus and fecal matter.
 Analyzing eDNA enables a water sample to provide the composition of an entire ecosystem at a higher resolution than visual surveys alone, which will be very useful to determining the health and understanding the dynamics of that ecosystem.
 Get to know Natalie Sawaya.

 Contact Natalie: email@example.com

-Caitlyn is in her first year as a M.S. student working with Dr. Kristen Buck and Dr. Mya Breitbart.
+Caitlyn is a M.S. student working with Dr. Kristen Buck and Dr. Mya Breitbart.
 Her research will explore the potential interaction between iron and marine viruses.
 Iron, a trace metal, is essential to life and plays a vital role in primary production, yet it is found in very small quantities in the open ocean.
 While a variety of factors, such as organic complexation, can lead to a decrease in bioavailable iron, Caitlyn’s research will investigate how marine viruses may be capturing iron, using it as a mechanism to invade host organisms (the Ferrojan Horse hypothesis), and effectively decreasing iron’s bioavailability in the open ocean.
 Get to know Caitlyn Parente.

 Contact Caitlyn: firstname.lastname@example.org

-Keith is a first year M.S. student in Dr. Breitbart’s marine genomics lab.
+Keith is a M.S. student in Dr. Breitbart’s marine genomics lab.
 His research involves investigating the spawning patterns of fishes in the Gulf of Mexico by DNA barcoding fish eggs collected from the West Florida Shelf.